-- As required by the Brown Act, a portion of each City Council meeting agenda shall provide an opportunity to members of the public to address the Council on any agendized item, including closed session, consent calendar items.
-Regular meeting agendas shall also provide for public comment on any item of interest that is within the subject matter jurisdiction of the City. - Each person wishing to speak should complete a speaker slip located in the chamber, provide the speaker slip to the City Clerk and wait to be called upon by the presiding officer. - a.
-Each speaker shall limit his/her remarks to three (3) minutes. - b.
+- 1. As required by the Brown Act, a portion of each City Council meeting agenda shall provide an opportunity to members of the public to address the Council on any agendized item, including closed session and consent calendar items.
+Regular meeting agendas shall also provide for public comment on any item of interest that is within the subject matter jurisdiction of the City. - 2.
+Each person wishing to speak should complete a speaker slip located in the chamber, provide the speaker slip to the City Clerk and wait to be called upon by the presiding officer. - a.
+Each speaker shall limit his/her remarks to the specified time allotment.

+- b.
 The Mayor shall consistently utilize the timing system which provides the speaker with notice of their remaining time to complete their comments.
-A three minute countdown display will be activated at the start of a speaker's comments. - In the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said.
+A countdown display of the allotted time will appear and will flash red at the end of the allotted time. - In the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said.
 Organized groups may choose a single spokesperson who may speak for the group. - d.
 Speakers shall not concede any part of their allotted time to another speaker. - e.
 The Mayor may further limit the time allotted for public comments per speaker or in total for the orderly conduct of the meeting and such limits shall be fairly applied. - 3.
-In response to public comment on non-agendized items, the Members may individually: - a. briefly respond to statements made or questions posed by members of the public; - b. ask questions for clarification; - c. provide a reference to staff or other resources for factual information; - d. request staff to report back to the City Council at a subsequent meeting on any matter; and - e. direct staff to place a matter of business on a future agenda.
+In response to public comment on non-agendized items, the Members may individually: - a. briefly respond to statements made or questions posed by members of the public; - b. ask questions for clarification; - c. provide a reference to staff or other resources for factual information; - d. request staff to report back to the City Council at a subsequent meeting on any matter; and - e. direct staff to place a matter of business on a future agenda as needed.